matan15/microbiome-management/README.md

-# Sample Kit Data Merger

-This project is designed to merge sample data from different plant areas (root, flower, fruit, and soil).

-The samples are part of a microbiome research program, and the files are merged by sample kits.
+# Microbiome Kibana Management

+This project is designed to manage the microbiome-kibana integration.
+It has 7 tools to integrate with Kibana.

 ## Installation
 Download the latest release of the project, install it, and run the program.

 If you running the program for the first time, you will be prompted for credentials.

+## Updating the program
+First, remove the program from your PC, then, download and install the latest version from the GitHub releases.

 ## Setup the project for development